AboutUs/devblog/_posts/2011-04-08-initial-commit.markdown

     [2011-04-11 20:50:22] regeneration: 1 files changed
     [2011-04-11 20:50:27] regeneration: 1 files changed

-On the server I installed jekyll to generate static html files for nginx to serve.
+On the server jekyll generates static html files for nginx to serve.

-Don't worry.
 It barely has _any_ dependencies.

     devblog # gem install jekyll --no-rdoc --no-ri Building native extensions.
 This could take a while...